Kulay Lupa Project

 Workshops

-A series of workshops was given by David McMicken to this group of dancers.
+David McMicken gave a series of workshops to this group of dancers.
 The aim was to look at Filipino folk and traditional dances and then to create a modern or contemporary dance that showed the change in the culture since coming to Darwin.
 The group, while eager to please, initially found the process of creating new material hard, but soon warmed to the different processes involved in the creation of a new dance.
+Definitely a two-way project, David learned as much about working with this exciting group of cultural women, as they did learning from his contemporary dance practice.

 Much of the important content for this project came from informal conversations about life in the Philippines and Darwin.
 We focussed on aspects that were clearly different.
 For this group, many aspects of life in the Philippines seemed to revolve around tasks such as washing, cleaning, cooking, food growing, gathering, and preparations.
 They noted that they could tell if someone came from a small village as they walked in single file as if walking through the rice paddy, even when they were in the city.
 They saw big changes when coming to Darwin such as; electric washing machines, and other white goods, less population, hotter weather, and more insects.